 Explains what a DBS check is, and what you can do if you are unhappy with the information the police hold about you.
 This includes information about your mental health.

 A DBS check is a way for employers check your criminal record, to help decide whether you are a suitable person to work for them.
 This includes deciding whether it is suitable for you to work with children or vulnerable adults.

 This information was published in December 2022.
-We will revise it in 2020.
+We will revise it in 2025.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.